 Living In A Giant Candle Winking At God is the only album by the Transit Kings, a band consisting of Jimmy Cauty, Alex Paterson, Guy Pratt and Dom Beken.

-Two years and one name change later the five-track EP Token introduced the Transit Kings to a wider audience in 2005.
-In July 2006 London based record label Malicious Damage started releasing a set of three singles containing a couple of album tracks and remixes over the course of four weeks, which were followed by the release of the full album in August.
+Two years and one name change later the five-track EP Token materialized in 2005, introducing the Transit Kings to a wider audience.
+In July 2006 London based record label Malicious Damage started releasing a set of three singles containing various album tracks and remixes over the course of four weeks.
+These were then complimented by the release of the full album in August.

-Jimmy was involved in the writing and production of most of the album’s tracks but left the band before its release.
+While Jimmy was involved in the writing and production of most of the album’s tracks he eventually left the band before its release.

 “I’ve known Jimmy for a long time,” says Paterson, “so I should have been ready for something like this.
 I actually rang Youth up the other day and said, ‘Look, what’s Jimmy’s problem?’
 He just said, ‘That’s Jimmy.’
 In many ways, it’s a little bit of history repeating itself.”Dom Beken & Alex Paterson, Future Music, Mar 2006